k0retux/fuddly/docs/source/evolutionary_fuzzing.rst

 is the only one instantiated the traditional way.
 The ones that follow are spawned using five steps:

 #. **Fitness score computation**: each test case, member of the current population, is given a
-   score which is function of some metrics (impact on the target, diversity, and so on).
-These features are calculated by the element in charge of the monitoring aspects.
+   score which is function of some metrics (impact on the target, diversity, and so on), which are calculated by the entity in charge of the monitoring aspects.

 #. **Probabilities of survival association**: depending on the score computed in the previous step, a probability
    of survival is associated to each individual.